Best Business Tax Consultants Near Me

 UK Taxes – Furnished Holiday Lettings tax regime abolished from 6th April 2025

-As you are aware, the Furnished Holiday Letting (FHL) regime provides tax relief for property owners letting out furnished properties as short term holiday accommodations.
+The Chancellor of the Exchequer, Jeremy Hunt delivered his UK Spring Budget 2024 today.
+As you are aware, the Furnished Holiday Letting (FHL) regime provides UK Tax relief for property owners letting out furnished properties as short term holiday accommodations.
 From 6th April 2025, however, the Chancellor is removing this tax incentive in an attempt to increase the availability of long term rental properties.

 What is a Furnished Holiday Letting (FHL)?